 If you own a leasehold flat, the amount that the value may increase over time will depend on several factors.
 These include:

-- The property’s location
+1. The flat’s location

-You may be keen to sell your flat fast.
+You may be keen to sell your leasehold flat quickly.
 In that case, obtaining an independent valuation from a qualified surveyor or estate agent is crucial.
-Doing so will help you determine the leasehold property’s current market value and ensure that you sell it for a fair price.

-When valuing a leasehold flat, a surveyor or estate agent will consider the aforementioned factors.
 They should also do this with other types of property, such as a converted flat.
 They will also consider the location and recent sales of similar properties in the area, plus local market trends.